wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 These domains are allocated a server space from the complete server space of a WSO2 Identity Server instance which is referred to as the *super tenant*.

-The super tenant as well as each individual tenant has its own configuration and context module.
+The super tenant as well as each individual tenant have their own configurations and context modules. configuration and context module.

 Each tenant has its own security domain.
 A domain has a set of users,